robeiain/ite532-jenkins-labs/continuous-delivery/chapters/020_install_jenkins.md

 If you install it using the instructions above, find out the IP address and go to http://YOUR_IP_ADDRESS:8080 to access jenkins UI.

-After that you have to select install
+After that you have to select install.

 To start/stop jenkins with docker, use the following commands,

 ```